top of page

 12. Zelkova Serrata

 This zelkova shohin originally imported from Japan, is designed in the traditional formal broom style.
-I continue to develop its nebari and further refine its dense and intricate canopy.
+I continue to develop its nebari and further increase the density of its ramification.

 This tree stands 7" from soil level.
-Container is by Housyu, Japan.
+Container is Japanese by Aiba Koyo.

 Please click on the image to enlarge and obtain further information about this tree.